 14. If you’re travelling with a friend or partner, split your money and cards between the two of you in case you get separated or something happens to one of you.

-15. Keep some cash in an easily accessible pocket for small transactions – that way you won’t be flashing all of your cash to the world when you pay for a bottle of water or buy a train ticket
+15. Keep some cash in an easily accessible pocket for small transactions – this way, you won’t be flashing all of your cash to the world when you pay for a bottle of water or buy a train ticket.

-16. If you are carrying a purse or wallet avoid keeping it in the front pocket of your bag, or in your back pocket on you – it can easily be snatched without you noticing from either of these spots.
-You can also wrap a rubber band around your purse or wallet to make it harder to be pulled out of your pocket unnoticed
+16. If you’re carrying a purse or wallet, avoid keeping it in the front pocket of your bag, or in your back pocket on you; it can easily be snatched without you noticing from either of these spots.
+You can also wrap a rubber band around your purse or wallet to make it harder to be pulled out of your pocket unnoticed.

-17. If you are carrying a handbag, keep the flap of the bag against your body and sling the strap across your body rather than just over one shoulder – this makes it harder for people to snatch the bag off your person, or dig around it inside it while you’re gawking at that museum
+17. If you’re carrying a handbag, keep the flap of the bag against your body and sling the strap across your body rather than just over one shoulder.
+This makes it harder for people to snatch the bag or dig around inside it while you’re gawking at that museum.

-19. Never leave your bag unattended, even if you’re sitting down at a café to have lunch or on a bus or train – if it’s loose, it’s a target.
-I usually wrap the strap of my bag around my leg while I’m sitting
+19. Never leave your bag unattended, even if you’re sitting down at a café to have lunch or on a bus or train.
+If it’s loose, it’s a target.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.